The Swarbriggs

 Thomas "Tommy" Swarbrigg and John James "Jimmy" Swarbrigg are Irish music promoters and former pop musicians.
-As The Swarbriggs, they represented Ireland at the 1975 Eurovision Song Contest with "That's What Friends Are For".
+As The Swarbriggs, they represented Ireland at the Eurovision Song Contest 1975 with "That's What Friends Are For".
 As The Swarbriggs Plus Two, with Nicola Kerr and Alma Carroll, they competed again in with "It's Nice To Be In Love Again".
 The brothers wrote both songs.

-They also scored numerous other top 20 chart hit singles in Ireland during the 1970s, including "Joanne" (a No. 1 hit in 1976), "Looking Through The Eyes Of A Beautiful Girl", "If Ma Could See Me Now", "Funny" and many more.
+They also scored numerous other top 20 chart hit singles in Ireland during the 1970s, including "Joanne" (a No. 1 hit in 1976), "Looking Through The Eyes of a Beautiful Girl", "If Ma Could See Me Now", "Funny" and many more.
 They had over 20 top 20 Chart Entries through the 1970s, which were all self composed.

 Early years

 From 1962, Tommy played trumpet with Joe Dolan's showband, The Drifters (not to be confused with the American group).
 In 1969 he and the other backing musicians left to form The Times Showband, with Jimmy added as lead vocalist.
 The brothers wrote their own compositions, which was unusual for a showband, and they scored numerous hit singles in Ireland.
 By 1973 they had their own television show on Raidió Teilifís Éireann and worked independently of the showband, leaving altogether in 1975, the first year they competed in the Eurovision.

-Jimmy Swarbrigg claims that they would have won the Eurovision Song Contest in 1977 if not for political voting motivated by a dispute over fishing rights.
+Jimmy Swarbrigg claims that they would have won the Eurovision Song Contest 1977 if not for political voting motivated by a dispute over fishing rights.
 They ended up placing third that year.